 |590 – 619||13.848%||$649||$10,958|

 Should you fix your credit before applying for a loan?

-If you want to potentially save thousands of dollars on your next loan, then yes, you should consider fixing your credit score before you apply.
-While some credit components take time to improve, there are many actionable steps you can take right now to increase your score.
+If you want to potentially save thousands of dollars on your next loan, then yes, you should consider fixing your credit before you apply.
+While some credit components take time to improve, there are many actionable steps you can take right now to improve your credit scores.

 Your credit utilization ratio accounts for 30% of your credit score, meaning you’re not just judged on the amount you owe, but also on the amount you have borrowed compared to the amount you are allowed to borrow.

 If your credit cards let you borrow up to $10,000 and your balance is $4,000, your credit utilization ratio is 40%.
-Most lenders want to see this number under 30% so if you’re above that, try to make extra payments to get your ratio in a healthier range.
+Ideally, your credit utilization ratio should be below 30%, so try to make extra payments until you can reach that ideal range.

 By law, an item must be removed from your report if the creditor can’t verify it within 30 days.
-By having a tireless advocate on your side, you’ll make sure your current and past creditors are following the law and that your credit report has been updated to accurately reflect your financial history.
+By having a tireless advocate on your side, you’ll make sure your current and past creditors are following the law.
+They will help you make sure your credit history has been updated to accurately reflect your financial history.

 How can you maintain your credit score once it’s fixed?

 After taking the time and effort to raise your credit score, make sure you do everything in your power to keep it up — or get it even higher!